Company Info

 A schematic drawing of the water system is presented above.
 The diagram is not to scale and street layout has been simplified.
 The streets actually meander as may be expected for country roads.
 Contour lines are also approximate and were included only to show that the tanks in the center are on a hill, and the ground goes up gradually on both sides of the hill.

 The system is supplied by a single well and associated pump.
 Water storage is facilitated by two storage tanks situated on the top of a hill in the center of the subdivision.
 There is an additional small tank at the edge of the subdivision that provides a buffer for the homes on the cul-de-sac.
 The piping system is essentially as drawn.
-The short branches on the pipes indicate hookup locations.
+It is composed mostly of plastic, PVC pipe, and valves.
+Where lines terminate at meters serving households, there is a small section of brass surrounding and including the meter.
+The short branches on the main lines indicate hookup locations.

 There is a bright light at the top of the large tank on top of the hill that comes on when the tank level drops too low.
 The light points towards the intersection of 800 East and Creekside Ln.
 If the light is on, the emergency contact should be notified.